7 Days in Emilia Romagna - One Week Road Trip Itinerary

 Morning

-Grab the car and drive for 50 minutes to get to Parma.
+Grab the car and drive for an hour to get to Parma.
 Don't waste time and immediately go to Piazza Duomo, where you will find the Cattedrale di Parma, a splendid Romanesque church built with pink Verona marble.

 The cathedral is even more beautiful inside, featuring an intricately frescoed ceiling and a stunning dome.
 Head out and get inside the nearby Battistero to admire the sculptures by Antelami.